 - No single subscriber can have a share greater than 40%. - A single anchor tenant that is not an income-eligible household (as defined below) will be allowed.
 In this instance, the application should describe that anchor tenant in detail.
 The anchor tenant's share will receive the applicable Illinois Shines program REC price; note, this represents a change from the first two program years, when non-profit and public sector anchors could receive REC payments at the ILSFA Community Solar price.
-The AVApproved Vendor must identify the anchor tenant at the time of the Part I application; if not, the project
+The Approved Vendor must identify the anchor tenant at the time of the Part I application; if not, the project will not be allowed to add an anchor tenant after the close of the project submission window or relevant cure period.

-26 Note that for-profit entities are allowed as anchor tenants, and as such may have ownership shares that contribute toward the determination of a project being an Energy Sovereignty project for the purpose of Project Selection project selection.
+&lt;sup>25 Note that for-profit entities are allowed as anchor tenants, and as such may have ownership shares that contribute toward the determination of a project being an Energy Sovereignty project for the purpose of project selection.

-- will not be allowed to add an anchor tenant after the close of the project submission window or relevant cure period. - Other than the anchor tenant, all subscribers must be income-eligible households (defined as residential households that verify as 80% or less of AMI) to receive REC payments for those subscription shares.
-Any unsubscribed shares or any shares subscribed by subscribers that are not low-income-eligible households (outside the single anchor tenant's subscription) as of one year after energization will receive no REC payments and Approved Vendors are not obligated to deliver those RECs. - At least 50% of total energy produced, excluding the anchor tenant's share (e.g., if the anchor tenant's share is 30% of the project capacity, then at least 35% of total energy produced), must be allocated to income-eligible subscribers at the end of the first year after energization. - Subject to the requirements above, any retail electricity customerparticipant in that utility's territory can subscribe to the remaining shares. - ILSFA community solar Community Solar projects can be awarded additional points during project selection based on the type of identified anchor tenant, as explained in the Protocol, including: if the project is located in an IEC and/or EJC, if the anchor tenant is a non-profit or public facility, or if the anchor tenant is a Critical Service Provider.
+- Other than the anchor tenant, all subscribers must be income-eligible households (defined as residential households that verify as 80% or less of AMI) to receive REC payments for those subscription shares.
+Any unsubscribed shares or any shares subscribed by subscribers that are not income-eligible households (outside the single anchor tenant's subscription) as of one year after energization will receive no REC payments and Approved Vendors are not obligated to deliver those RECs. - At least 50% of total energy produced, excluding the anchor tenant's share (e.g., if the anchor tenant's share is 30% of the project capacity, then at least 35% of total energy produced), must be allocated to income-eligible subscribers at the end of the first year after energization. - Subject to the requirements above, any retail electricity participant in that utility's territory can subscribe to the remaining shares. - ILSFA Community Solar projects can be awarded additional points during project selection based on the type of identified anchor tenant, as explained in the Project Selection Protocol, including: if the project is located in an IEC and/or EJC, if the anchor tenant is a non-profit or public facility, or if the anchor tenant is a Critical Service Provider.
 (Note that for the purpose of the ILSFA Community Solar sub-program, Affordable Housing Provider is also included in the list of Critical Service Providers outlined in Section 4.2 above.)

-Note, in the course of marketing, soliciting, and subscribing customersparticipants, Approved Vendors and/or their Designees, subcontractors, or agents, may obtain confidential, proprietary, or otherwise generally private information from subscribers or potential subscribers.
-This information may include the subscriber or potential subscriber's utility account number, utility account customerparticipant of record name, meter number, or other confidential information.
+Note, in the course of marketing, soliciting, and subscribing participants, Approved Vendors and/or their Designees, subcontractors, or agents, may obtain confidential, proprietary, or otherwise generally private information from subscribers or potential subscribers.
+This information may include the subscriber or potential subscriber's utility account number, utility account participant of record name, meter number, or other confidential information.
 Approved Vendors, Designees, subcontractors, and agents shall maintain the confidentiality and security of all such information received from subscribers and potential subscribers.
 Furthermore, Approved Vendors, Designees, subcontractors, and agents shall not release such information to any other person or entity without the written consent of the subscriber or potential subscriber.
-This restriction shall not apply to the necessary sharing of such information between an Approved Vendor and its Designees, subcontractors, or agents in order to enroll a community solar Community Solar subscriber, nor shall it apply to requests from the Program Administrator and/or the Agency as needed for program administration.
-Approved Vendors and Designees who violate this program requirement, either directly or through the conduct of a subcontractor or agent, may be subject to disciplinary action, including possible suspension from the ILSFA Programprogram.
+This restriction shall not apply to the necessary sharing of such information between an Approved Vendor and its Designees, subcontractors, or agents in order to enroll a Community Solar subscriber, nor shall it apply to requests from the Program Administrator and/or the Agency as needed for program administration.
+Approved Vendors and Designees who violate this program requirement, either directly or through the conduct of a subcontractor or agent, may be subject to disciplinary action, including possible suspension from the ILSFA program.